na-Itms/spidermonkey-embedding-examples/docs/Building SpiderMonkey.md

 The master branch of SpiderMonkey experiences a fair amount of breaking changes unfortunately, driven by the needs of the Firefox browser.

-> **NOTE** Mozilla may be able to provide separate source packages for
-> SpiderMonkey in the future, but this is difficult for a number of
-> reasons.
+If you wish to generate a SpiderMonkey source tarball for vendoring it, you can run the script `js/src/make-source-package.py` available in the Firefox source.

 ## Building SpiderMonkey ##